-As the tire program is a retailer based collection system, TSBC defines a collection facility as "a TSBC registered retailer that, in the normal course of business, will accept one scrap tire for every new tire sold."
+As the tire program is a retailer based collection system, TSBC defines a collection facility as "a TSBC registered retailer (producer) that, in the normal course of business, will accept one scrap tire for every new tire sold."
 This definition reflects that not all tire retailers are in a position to take back a scrap tire for every new tire sold.
 An example is Home Depot, which may sell a trailer with new tires even though their primary business is not selling tires or equipment with new tires.

-In 2016, there were 1,922 collection facilities compared to 1,886 in 2015.
+In 2017, there were 2,046 collection facilities compared to 1,922 in 2016.
 The change relates to a combination of various events, such as new retailer locations, closed locations, and changes in retailer businesses that resulted in the retailers no longer meeting the definition of a collection facility.

 Unlike other product stewardship programs where consumers must choose between putting their endof-life product into the waste stream or taking it to a collection depot for recycling, most motorists exchange their old tires for new ones at the time of purchase.
-These tires are collected from the retailers by haulers, some of which sort and cull the good used tires for reuse, with the remainder transported to TSBC registered processors.
-The majority of scrap tires generated annually are picked up at tire retailer locations.
+These tires are collected from the retailers by haulers, some of whom sort and cull the good used tires for reuse, with the remainder transported to

+TSBC registered processors.
+The majority of scrap tires generated annually are picked up at tire retailer locations where they are held for collection at no cost to the program.